 Elvis (2022) Synopsis

-Near three quarters of a century after his debut, Elvis Presley remains the best-selling solo music artists of all time.
+Near three-quarters of a century after his debut, Elvis Presley remains the best-selling solo music artist of all time.
 Just who is the man behind the legend, the sensation, and the cultural icon that audacious challenged American racial segregation in the 1950s?
 And what role did “Colonel” Tom Parker, his dodgy manager, play in his success and death?
 This glitzy biopic from Baz Luhrmann tells the story from the perspective of Parker.